Next: Irvine Sensors - 3D

 Lockheed is in the process of developing an electronic system called `Kill Vehicle' for the next generation of defensive missiles [29, 30].
-The system is composed of four functional subsystems, each implemented in a separate ASIS MCMgif as follows:
+The system is composed of four functional subsystems, each implemented in a separate ASIS MCM

 Figure: Lockheed's Kill Vehicle Architecture with ASIS MCMs.